Skip to content

 Increase Alphabet (GOOGL)

-We increased our position in Alphabet to 3.75%.
+We increased our position in Alphabet to a weight of 3.75% in Brookmont's Quality Growth Strategy.
 AI model development has moved quickly over the past six months, and Google's Gemini 3 materially improved the company's competitive standing, moving it from a lagging position into the top tier of frontier models.
 That shift addresses one of our primary reservations about the stock: the risk that Google was losing ground on AI capability relative to peers.
 With that concern diminished, we have greater conviction in the position.

 Increase Analog Devices (ADI)

-We increased our position in Analog Devices to 3.75%.
+We increased our position in Analog Devices to a weight of 3.75% in Brookmont's Dividend Growth and Core Dividend Strategies.
 Analog chips and microcontrollers are entering a fresh growth cycle.
 Following a year of weakness, demand trends and inventory levels have improved materially over the past few quarters.
 ADI also has several structural tailwinds: the proliferation of sensors and processors across products to collect data for the internet of things and AI applications, and an entrenched position in battery management systems with design wins at many of the top electric vehicle manufacturers.
 High-performance battery management improves accuracy and extends effective range, making Analog critical to EV performance.
 ADI is also a leader in wireless battery management, which eliminates wiring harnesses and reduces component costs, an area where adoption is still early.

 Rebalance Microsoft (MSFT)

-We rebalanced Microsoft back to its model weight of 3.75%.
+We rebalanced Microsoft to a weight of 3.75% in Brookmont's Dividend Growth and Core Dividend Strategies.
 The stock has traded down with the broader software industry over the past few months on concerns that AI poses disruption risk to incumbent software businesses.
 Broader market volatility from the Iran conflict added further downward pressure.
 We view this as a compelling rebalance point.
 Microsoft's business productivity suite is the most deeply entrenched in the world, and we see minimal replacement risk from AI.
 On the geopolitical side, the conflict introduces near-term uncertainty but does not change our expectation for a multi-year growth cycle in cloud computing demand as AI workloads continue to scale.

 TEL and QCOM Trade Rationale Picture